robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

 Except for showing examples, I don't think primitives as commands are really useful.

-How I personally use the command bus, is by creating classes of commands, which are nothing else but Data Transfer Objects, or DTOs:
+How I personally use the command bus, is by creating classes of commands, which are nothing else but DTOs:

 <div class='filename'>src/ProophExample/Command/FetchUrl.php</div>
 ``` php